Loyola · Notre Dame Library

 Learn to use the MLA Bibliography database to find literary criticism on a sample topic, and get acquainted with library services such as catalog MIC requests and use of ILL.
 The session is designed for English 200 students, but is potentially useful for anyone doing research in literature or other subjects as well.

-Sessions are usually held at the Library - check in at the Research Assistance desk when you arrive.
-You can just drop in, but if you'd like to sign up ahead of time, contact us at 410-617-6802 or email@example.com
+All sessions not otherwise indicated are held at the Library - check in at the Research Assistance desk when you arrive.
+You can just drop in, but if you'd like to sign up ahead of time, contact us at 410-617-6802 or firstname.lastname@example.org